kc910521/darkProbe/README.md

 ```

-DarkProbe is a javaAgent for method invoking chain inspection,
+DarkProbe is a javaAgent for inspecting method invoking chains in GLOBAL VIEWs,
 you can use it in learning principle of java middleware,
 such as ZooKeeper, ElasticSearch, RocketMQ etc.

 ## usage: